python-streamz/streamz/docs/source/dataframes.rst

 entries can be returned by the dataframe in a single batch.
-To facilitate collecting such batches, the callback is invoked with ``last`` (the time of the previous invocation) and ``now`` (the time of the current invocation.
+To facilitate collecting such batches, the callback is invoked with ``last`` (the time of the previous invocation) and ``now`` (the time of the current invocation).
 The callback can then generate or query for just the values in that time range.

 Arbitrary keyword arguments can be provided to the PeriodicDataFrame